mworion/MountWizzard4/docs/source/satellite/index.rst

 track with an white underlay.
 If you change any setup, MW4 will recalculate all data and updates the plots accordingly.

+.. note:: The solid line shows the track before meridian transit, the dotted
+          line the track after meridian transit.
+The resulting white background shows the resulting track, which takes flip slew tolerance into account.

 Select only a segment before a meridian transit (and therefore avoiding a flip during tracking):